getsentry/sentry-sdk-benchmark/README.md

                                                             instrumented apps
 ```

-Every app under test is supposed to interact with the database in response to requests from the load generator as described in the [Database Updates test](https://github.com/TechEmpower/FrameworkBenchmarks/wiki/Project-Information-Framework-Tests-Overview#database-updates).
+Every app under test is supposed to interact with a PostgreSQL database in response to requests from the load generator as described in the [Database Updates test](https://github.com/TechEmpower/FrameworkBenchmarks/wiki/Project-Information-Framework-Tests-Overview#database-updates).

 The load generator throws traffic at the target app at a fixed rate simulating an "open model", as described in [Closed versus open system models and their impact on performance and scheduling, Schroeder et al](https://www.cs.cmu.edu/~bianca/nsdi06.pdf).